Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool extracts tables from documents (PDF, .docx, .pptx) and converts them into structured JSON with headers and rows.
-It explicitly distinguishes from sibling doc_parse by noting that tables are not flattened into markdown.
+The description clearly states the tool extracts tables from PDF/.docx/.pptx and converts them to structured headers+rows JSON.
+It distinguishes itself from the sibling doc_parse by explicitly contrasting the structured output with flattened markdown pipe text.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.